 - Spices.
 Onion powder and garlic powder help incorporate onion and garlic flavor without disrupting the meatball texture.

 - Egg.
-The all-important binding agent.
+The all-important binder for our meatballs.

 - Add the turkey.
 Beat the egg, then add it to the bowl.
 Mix everything together.